thehui87/Learning-Godot/tutorial_vector_math.md

 Uh.. this is oddly familiar.. seen this before.. where?

-Let's take two vectors and rotate them all the way from 0° to 180° degrees..
+Let's take two normal vectors.
+The first one is pointing up, the second too but we will rotate it all the way from up (0°) to down (180° degrees)..

 <p align="center"><img src="images/tutovec8.png"></p>